pyeve/cerberus/docs/validation-rules.rst

 .. note::

-   To define all fields of a document as required see :ref:`this paragraph <requiring-all>`.
+   To define all fields of a document as required see :ref:`this section about the available options <requiring-all>`.

 .. note::